alunkom/RECON_TOOL/README.md

                                   00   -  Return To Main Menu
                                    0   -  Exit

-## HOW to use ?
   # GET START WITH TOOL :
-    1 .
-You need to have Python3 in your system (if you don't have you can download from https://www.python.org/downloads/ ) 2 .
-Now clone reposetory and install requierments.txt with pip install -r requirements. txt So easy just clone it and run main.py
+   ###  1 .
+You need to have Python3 in your system (if you don't have you can download from: https://www.python.org/downloads/ )
+   ###  2 .
+Now clone reposetory and install requierments.txt with
+    pip install -r requirements. txt
+   ###  3. Now run the main in your cmd or Terminal